Q*bert: Ports

-On February 22, 2007, Q*bert was released on the PlayStation 3's PlayStation Network.
+On February 22, 2007, Q*bert was released on the PlayStation 3's PlayStation Network by fellow Sony subsidiary Sony Online Entertainment.
 It features upscaled and filtered graphics, an online leaderboard for players to post high scores, and Sixaxis motion controls.
 The game received a mixed reception.
 IGN's Jeremy Dunham and GameSpot's Jeff Gerstmann did not enjoy the motion controls and said that the game was a title only for nostalgic players.
 Eurogamer.net's Richard Leadbetter judged the game's elements "too simplistic and repetitive to make them worthwhile in 2007."
 In contrast, 1UP.com's Jeremy Parish considered the title worth purchasing, citing its addictive gameplay.

 Legacy

 According to Jeremy Parish, Q*bert is "one of the higher-profile titles of the classic era".
 In describing Q*bert's legacy, Jeff Gerstmann of GameSpot referred to the game as a "rare arcade success".
 In 2008, Guinness World Records ranked it behind 16 other arcade games in terms of their technical, creative and cultural impact.
 Though successful, the creators of the game did not receive royalties, as Gottlieb had no such program in place at the time.
 Davis and Lee nonetheless expressed pride about the game continuing to be remembered fondly.